llord1/llord1.github.io/Introductory.md

 In terms of creole data, I currently have access to a partially labeled XML version of the Saint Lucian Kwéyòl dictionary dataset; it has parallel data but no sentiment tags {% cite frank2001kweyol %}.
 There are, however, numerical indicators to signify the differences between homonyms, and according to the dictionary's creator

 *'the set of parts of speech, or word classes, used in this dictionary is as follows: N (noun), PRO (pronoun), ADJ (adjective), ART (article), V (verb), ADV (adverb), PREP (preposition), CONJ (conjunction), and INTERJ (interjection).
 These are only broad categories.
-In a more complete a grammatical description of Kwéyòl, these broad categories could and should be further broken down into subcategories'* {% cite frank2001kweyol %}.
+In a more complete grammatical description of Kwéyòl, these broad categories could and should be further broken down into subcategories'* {% cite frank2001kweyol %}.
 It should, however, be noted that attempts to translate sample sentences from the creole dictionary into lexifier languages may be challenging due to the words endemic to the creole's setting; a tropical Caribbean island.

 Digital versions of a bible (new testament) {% cite SLUnewtestament_1999 bibleproject_2004 BibleSocieties_2020 %}, an audio version of the bible {% cite audiobible2020 %}, a few documents from the government such as the Saint Lucian national anthem {% cite anthem_2016 %} and Kwéyòl public service announcements {% cite louisy_govt_2004 sluFRC_FB_2020 %} are also accessible.
 I also have access to traditional folk songs {% cite joseph_songs_2020 SLU_song_yannucci_2020 %}, discourses {% cite weekes2014bodies frank_1990 %}, and stories {% cite sil_readingbook_1989 %}.
 Public social media data are also useful, particularly the postings by verified Saint Lucian Kwéyòl writers {% cite kweyol_fb_joseph  kweyol_works_joseph  kweyol_playlists_joseph%}.
-In 1993 a document entitled "Dances and Songs from a Caribbean Island" was created and in 1996 one named "Select Bibliography of the Literature of the English-speaking West Indies" was also created; if the documents above are insufficient, I will consult these two anthological works for additional data {% cite islandsongs_1993 creolelitlist1996 %} There are few books but they are mostly physical documents (I need to finish looking into their digital versions).
+In 1993 a document entitled "Dances and Songs from a Caribbean Island" was created and in 1996 one named "Select Bibliography of the Literature of the English-speaking West Indies" was also created; if the documents above are insufficient, I will consult these two anthological works for additional data {% cite islandsongs_1993 creolelitlist1996 %}.
+There are few books but they are mostly physical documents (I need to finish looking into their digital versions).

 **Draft modeling:**